 Here are some important figures for reference:*

-You’ll notice that the unemployment rates below are higher than the average unemployment rate for young people aged 25-34 with bachelor’s degrees (2.0%).
+You'll notice that the unemployment rates below are higher than the average unemployment rate for young people with bachelor's degrees (4%).

-In the following chart, all unemployment rates are for individuals aged 25-29 with bachelor’s degrees.
-The most recent data is from 2017.
+In the following chart, all unemployment rates are for individuals aged 22-27 with bachelor's degrees.
+This data is from 2021 and comes from the Federal Reserve Bank of New York.
 Majors are arranged from highest unemployment rate to lowest.

 You might want to avoid the following majors if this empty wallet makes you sadder than it would the average person.